fffmath/fffmath.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: A PhD student working on Lattice-based Cryptography & Zero-knowledge proof.
+subtitle: A PhD student working on Lattice-based Cryptography & Zero-knowledge proof.
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.

 profile:
   align: right